women-who-software/scrollodex/README.md

 <Add overview of what scrollodex is>

 ## Contributing
-We invite anyone to raise contribute, raise issues, and create pull requests.
+This repo will begin as a Hacktober fest project.
+Please attend our Meetup (Oct 13, more info coming soon) before contributing.
 [See our full contribution guidelines.](CONTIBUTING.md)

 ## Requirements
-- Node 15+
+- Node 12+
 - Yarn

 ## Installation